charmplusplus/charm4py/docs/install.rst

 .. .. contents::

-CharmPy runs on Linux, macOS, Windows, and a wide variety of clusters and supercomputer environments (including many supercomputers in the TOP500).
+charm4py runs on Linux, macOS, Windows, and a wide variety of clusters and supercomputer environments (including many supercomputers in the TOP500).

-CharmPy runs on Python 2.7 and 3.3+.
-Python 3 is *highly* recommended for best performance.
-CharmPy has been tested with the following Python implementations:
+charm4py runs on Python 2.7 and 3.3+.
+Python 3 is *highly* recommended for best performance. charm4py has been tested with the following Python implementations:
 CPython (most common implementation) and PyPy_.